transcelerate/ddf-home/community.md

 |**Be inclusive**       |Be respectful of all viewpoints and learn from each other and support our collaboration together.                 |
 |**Support innovation** |Exploring ideas with others only makes the community stronger.
 All thoughts are worth a discussion and you should feel comfortable to share any ideas.|

-## Contribution License Agreement
+## Contribution License Agreement (CLA)

+In order to contribute and propose changes, it is required that you acknowledge the Contribution License Agreement.

+Please follow the instructions below.
-Please click [here](CONTRIBUTING.md) to read the Contribution License Agreement (CLA).
+- Click [here](CONTRIBUTING.md) to download and carefully read the Contribution License Agreement (CLA)

-**NOTE**:  The CLA needs to be signed before you're allowed to contribute and propose changes.
+- Print out the document
+- Complete the form and sign the document
+- Scan and email a PDF version of the completed form to [DDF@transcelerate.com](mailto:DDF@transcelerate.com?subject=Signed%20CLA)
+- If necessary, send an original signed Agreement to TODO

+NOTE:  Please keep a copy for your records.

 ## Code of Conduct